Hostinger vs Raff: Pricing, Performance, and VPS Fit

 What the results tell us

 Where Raff wins: CPU, memory bandwidth, and network throughput.
-Raff measures 29% faster on sysbench CPU events_rate (both single and multi-threaded) and 13–15% higher on Geekbench 6 — a consistent lead in raw compute.
-Memory bandwidth is where the gap widens: Raff is 2.5× faster on sysbench memory write at the default block size, the canonical signal for memory-bound workloads.
-Redis, Memcached, in-memory caches, session stores, queue workers, and API services that depend on memory throughput will see meaningful real-application benefit on Raff at identical CPU specs.
+Raff measures 29% faster on sysbench CPU events/sec in both single-threaded and multi-threaded runs and 13-15% higher on Geekbench 6 — a consistent lead in raw compute.
+Memory bandwidth is where the gap widens: Raff is 2.5x faster on sysbench memory write at the default block size, which matters for memory-bound workloads such as Redis, Memcached, in-memory caches, session stores, queue workers, and API services.

-Network throughput to US East destinations is dramatically higher on Raff: 3.5× faster download and 9.3× faster upload to NYC, with similar advantages to London and Los Angeles.
-This reflects both Raff's 3 Gbps published port speed versus Hostinger's 1 Gbps, and the absence of transfer caps that would otherwise factor into sustained-throughput cost.
+Network throughput to US East destinations is dramatically higher on Raff: 3.5x faster download and 9.3x faster upload to NYC, with similar advantages to London and Los Angeles.
+This reflects both Raff's 3 Gbps standard port speed versus Hostinger's 1 Gbps published speed, and the absence of transfer caps that would otherwise factor into sustained-throughput cost.

 Where Hostinger wins: disk IOPS at small block sizes and sequential throughput.
-Hostinger's local NVMe runs ~24% higher 4k IOPS in fio's async direct mode and 2.2× higher 64k IOPS.
-The gap is larger on synchronous buffered I/O via sysbench fileio — 2.7× faster random read at 4k, ~50% faster sequential read and write at 128k.
+Hostinger's local NVMe runs about 24% higher 4k IOPS in fio's async direct mode and 2.2x higher 64k IOPS.
+The gap is larger on synchronous buffered I/O via sysbench fileio — 2.7x faster random read at 4k, and about 50% faster sequential read and write at 128k.
 This is the architectural cost of Raff's distributed block storage: snapshots and live migration come at a per-access latency premium versus host-pinned local NVMe.

-For HTTP services, APIs, application servers, and any workload using higher queue depths and asynchronous I/O, the disk gap is invisible — both platforms saturate the Rails web run test at roughly the same request rate (60–70 req/s), with Raff posting fewer errors at the saturation point (729 vs 1,365 timeouts).
+For HTTP services, APIs, application servers, and workloads using higher queue depths and asynchronous I/O, the disk gap is often less visible — both platforms saturate the Rails web run test at roughly the same request rate, with Raff posting fewer errors at the saturation point.
 For database engines that bottleneck on QD1 synchronous fsync, single-threaded log writes, or small-block random IOPS at scale, Hostinger's local NVMe is architecturally favored.

 Caveats